SCALE-LETKF-RIKEN/scale-letkf/doc/Baroclinic-waves.md

 halo = 2          ### number of grid points for HALO
 ```

 Use the shell script wrapper `init_perturb/init_perturb.sh` to create restart files with random additional perturbations for each member.
-This script uses `$OUTDIR` and `$MEMBER` in `config.main` and .
+This script uses `$OUTDIR` and `$MEMBER` in `config.main`.
 Only the target time and the path to the source file need to be specified.
 ```
 cd init_perturb
 ./init_perturb.sh 20010101000000 ../../../../../result/barocwave/nature/init/init_20010101-000000.000